fred06fr/jmeter-openshift-monitoring/README.md

 _Background articles and documents for reference:_
 - https://jmeter.apache.org/usermanual/realtime-results.html

-## Login in Grafana and see results
+## Log in to Grafana and see results

 - connect to grafana with a browser using the monitoring stack grafana server that you got in the output log of 'Create monitoring stack in Openshift', for example: `http://grafana-jmeter-monitoring.apps.my-server.com`
 - login with 'admin/password' to be admin